 How to Set Up Your VPN Before Thailand

-- Buy your VPN subscription before you leave — prices are the same worldwide, but setting up the app on your home Wi-Fi is easier than fiddling with it at the airport
+- Buy your VPN subscription before you leave — prices, taxes, currencies, and promotions can vary, but setting up the app on your home Wi-Fi is easier than doing it at the airport

 - Install the app on all your devices — phone, laptop, tablet